simonpainter/www.simonpainter.com/docs/medium/private-link-services.md

+---

-# Azure Private Link Services: Enabling Secure and Flexible Network Architectures
+title: "Azure Private Link Services: Enabling Secure and Flexible Network Architectures"
+---

 The glue you never knew you needed.